michaellperry/parallel-topics/README.md

    docker logs -f purchase-consumer
    ```

-4. To stop the example:
+4. To stop the example when you are finished:
    ```
-   docker-compose down
+   docker compose down -v
    ```

 ## Inspecting the KTable and Topics